Last updated August 2020.

 To keep language inclusive and gender-neutral, use singular “they” as a pronoun wherever possible:

 - Use: If your partner has an undetectable viral load on treatment for at least six months, they cannot transmit HIV through sex.
+Avoid: If your partner has an undetectable viral load on treatment for at least six months, he cannot transmit HIV through sex.

 As appropriate, aim for gender-neutral language when discussing fertility, conception, or birth control:

 - Use: Ovulation is the most fertile time for people whose bodies make eggs.
+Avoid: Ovulation is the most fertile time for women.

 Affirming language about transgender people